top of page

 To support our national campaign “Definition Redefined” Soul Purpose 360 will be publishing a series of books and we want YOU to be a part of it.

+Book purchases will contribute to the campaigning funds to empower more Black women.
 We are looking for submissions.
 Contribute to one or all, the choice is entirely yours...

-Submit your contribution by 1 September 2024
+Submit your contribution by 1 November 2024

 E: soulpurpose360.co.uk with the title of the theme in the subject heading.